 Heather's apartment, and both of our cars, suffered no damage.

 By midnight, road crews had gotten the tree out of the road, and we were able to leave.
 When we reached my apartment, I had six messages on my answering machine.
 My parents had been trying to call.
 Even though it was now nearly 1:00 in the morning, Mom answered right away when I called back.
 My parents weren't the least bit upset about my calling at that hour.

-After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday.
+After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday morning.
 For the first time, we saw the damage in the light of day.
 Every house on her block had been damaged, except Heather's apartment.
 Debris was scattered through everyone's yards.
 A metal beam had been dropped in Heather's landlady's yard.
 It had a light switch attached near the center.
 We have no idea which building it might have come from.

 But when we walked one block to the west, we saw a whole new level of destruction.
 Not a house on the street was left standing.
 There were walls and there were roofs, but they were not connected to each other.
 There was nothing even vaguely resembling a complete building.